ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-12-05-claude-code.md

 In the `env` section, specify all the necessary environment variables you need to setup connection to the large language model.
 The example above is for Bedrock.
 The `statusLine` configures Claude Code to show the currently active AWS profile, model name and current working directory.

 Under `permissions`, we can explicitly give Claude the permission to run specific commands without asking.
 Useful permitted commands include installing dependencies, type-checking, running unit-tests, formatting and linting.
 I have also given Claude the permission to view pull request details.

-Actively expand and modify the list of permitted and denied commands as you gain more confidence and experience about working with Claude Code.
+Actively expand and modify both `CLAUDE.md` and `settings.json` as you gain more confidence and experience about working with Claude Code.

+## Use the plan mode

+Okay, you're ready to start coding now.
+I highly recommend starting with [the plan mode](https://code.claude.com/docs/en/common-workflows#use-plan-mode-for-safe-code-analysis) for all but the simplest task.
+Press `Shift+Tab` twice to activate the plan mode.

+Here's an example prompt I have recently used in the plan mode:

+> I want to explore the proper number of clusters using different embedding cluster valuers.
+I want to use the silhouette analysis similar to https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html.
+>
+> Create new file tools/model_selection_pipeline/explore_clustering.py that can be executed as a script using given train_file.
+The script should run over cluster numbers from 10 to 100 on steps of 10 and provide the average silhouette scores.
+The script should also provide helpful images about clustering to make it easier to understand how many clusters we need for classification.

+After giving Claude this task to plan, it started exploring the codebase and came up with a reasonably good plan.
+I was not completely happy with the plan, though, so I asked to Claude to modify the plan.
+After a few iterations, I accepted the plan and gave Claude the permission to implement the plan.
+The final result was exactly what I wanted.

+It is very useful to give Claude as much context as possible already in the prompt.
+If you know already what files Claude should be looking at or modifying, add them to Claude's context with `@<path-to-file>`.
+This reduces frustration and saves both time and money.

+Always take small steps.
+Personally, I do not recommend asking Claude to complete big tasks in one go even in the planning mode.
+Split the large task into smaller milestones using _your_ expertise as a software developer.

+For example, If the feature you're building requires modifications in the backend, frontend and infrastructure code, you can split the task into one milestone per component.
+Implement each milestone via the plan mode, adding unit tests and other necessary quality assurance along the way.
+Remember to [keep pull requests small](./2025-09-26-power-of-small-pull-requests.md) even when working with Claude!

+## Use Git worktree

+## Use Claude to create Git commits and pull requests